Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Forrest suburb has a top percentile national income ranking.
-The median assessed income is $98,598 and the average income stands at $160,235.
-This contrasts with Australian Capital Territory's figures of a median income of $72,206 and an average income of $85,981.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $107,728 (median) and $175,073 (average) as of September 2025.
-According to the 2021 Census, Forrest's household, family, and personal incomes all rank highly nationally, between the 99th and 99th percentiles.
-The earnings profile shows that 42.0% of the population (823 individuals) fall within the $4000+ income range, differing from the broader area where the $1,500 - 2,999 category predominates at 34.3%.
-A substantial proportion of high earners (54.2% above $3,000/week) indicates strong economic capacity throughout the suburb.
-After housing costs, residents retain 89.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+The median taxpayer income in Forrest is $98,598, with an average of $160,235, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This places Forrest among the top percentile nationally.
+In comparison, the Australian Capital Territory has a median income of $72,206 and an average income of $85,981.
+Based on Wage Price Index growth of 9.26% since financial year 2023, estimates for September 2025 would be approximately $107,728 (median) and $175,073 (average).
+According to the 2021 Census, incomes in Forrest rank highly nationally, with household, family, and personal incomes all between the 99th and 99th percentiles.
+Income analysis shows that 42.0% of locals (823 people) fall into the $4000+ category, contrasting with the surrounding region where the $1,500 - 2,999 category predominates at 34.3%.
+Forrest demonstrates significant affluence, with 54.2% earning over $3,000 per week.
+After housing costs, residents retain 89.4% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income